openshift-pipelines/pipeline-service/developer/docs/README.md

-# Contributing to the project
+# Documentation for Developers

 ## Development environment

-You can see the required dependencies in [DEPENDENCIES.md](./DEPENDENCIES.md).
+You can see the required dependencies in [DEPENDENCIES.md](../DEPENDENCIES.md).

 You have various options to setup your environment:
-* local environment: the [install.sh](developer/images/devenv/install.sh) can be used to install all dependencies but be careful as it will impact your system configuration by installing/configuring packages locally.
+* local environment: the [install.sh](../images/devenv/install.sh) can be used to install all dependencies but be careful as it will impact your system configuration by installing/configuring packages locally.
-* running in a container: use [run.sh](developer/images/devenv/run.sh) to spawn a container and be dropped in a shell.
+* running in a container: use [run.sh](../images/devenv/run.sh) to spawn a container and be dropped in a shell.
 * VS Code in a container: you can use the `Remote Development` extension (`ms-vscode-remote.vscode-remote-extensionpack`), and VS Code will use the content of